 Print on demand is a great way to sell your artwork over and over again on physical products.
 Mugs, t-shirts, stickers, hats, sweatshirts, and more.
 It’s pretty neat.

 Print on demand means that each order is printed when it’s ordered.
-Not by me, but by Printful.
-I never even see it or touch it.

 No inventory, no upfront costs, no risk.

 Something I love about print on demand is that the profit margins tend to be higher.
 It’s easier to charge more for a sweatshirt than a downloadable greeting card.

 That said, you’ll be opening yourself up to a different world of customer service concerns.
 How do you handle returns, exchanges, and lost packages?
 These things are relatively rare, but something to consider.

 Another thing to think about is that digital downloads have virtually no costs aside from Etsy fees.
 When you run a print on demand store, you have to buy the raw materials for the product whenever a customer makes an order.
 As long as you do the math correctly, you can list your products so that you make a profit, but you need to be ok with footing some money whenever an order comes in.

 There are a lot of choices for fulfillment companies as far as print on demand is concerned.
 You can find print on demand platforms that integrate with Etsy, your own website, etc.

 Aside from selling digital downloads, a print on demand shop with Printful is one of the most hands-free ways to make money from your art.